georggr/OpenCV-3.2.0-Compiling-on-Raspberry-Pi/README.md

 # Compile OpenCV 3.2.0 + OpenCV Contrib for Python on Raspberry Pi

-> I assume you have downloaded [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) and installed it on your Pi.
-Also I assume your RPi is running and functioning perfectly.
+> I assume you have already downloaded and installed the [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) on your Pi.

 > Make sure you have extended your disk before performing any step from below.